 Everything to Know About the ABIM Longitudinal Knowledge Assessment (LKA)

 The American Board of Internal Medicine offers multiple options to complete the assessment component of your Maintenance of Certification (MOC).
-This includes the traditional MOC exam every 10 years and a new longitudinal knowledge assessment (LKA) that has taken the place of the retired Knowledge Check-In.
+This includes the traditional MOC exam every 10 years and a longitudinal knowledge assessment (LKA) that has taken the place of the retired Knowledge Check-In.

-Read on to learn more about the new ABIM LKA and what it means for meeting your MOC assessment requirement.
+Read on to learn more about the ABIM LKA and what it means for meeting your MOC assessment requirement.

 Highlights of the ABIM LKA